IMA-WorldHealth/clownfish/README.md

 Clownfish
 =========

-This application is a relay between [SendGrid](https://sendgrid.com) and [Google Drive](https://drive.google.com).
-It receives messages via SendGrid's Inbound Parse API, downloads them, and archives them in Google Drive.
+This application is a relay between [imapflow](https://imapflow.com/) and [NextCloud](https://nextcloud.com/).
+It receives messages from the IMAP server, downloads them, and archives them in NextCloud.
 It is used for aggregating reports from health structures throughout IMA World Health's area of work.

-## How it works
+# How it works

-As prerequisite, you must have a SendGrid account and a domain the hosts the clownfish application.
-For example: `clownfish.example.com`.
- 1. Configure SendGrid's Inbound Parse to forward to the url `clownfish.example.com/receive`.
- 2. Configure your google account with an OAuth account to use, and put the resulting `credentials.json` in the `credentials/` folder.
- 3. Create a folder on Google Drive, and share it with relevant parties.
-Determine the folder ID from the Google Drive URL and add the id as an environmental variable as `GDRIVE_REPORT_DIR_ID`.
- 4. Deploy the application at `clownfish.example.com`.
- 5. Insert into the `router` table the values incoming email address and

 Send an email to the clownfish email address with the subject line `${structure} - ${report name}`.
-The application will download any attachments on that email and upload them to a Google Drive folder named `${structure}`.
+The application will download any attachments on that email and upload them to NextCloud folder named `${structure}`.
 If this folder does not exist, it will first create the folder and then upload the files to the folder.

 ## Overview
 ![Clownfish Overview](./docs/overview.svg "How it works")